Coso Rock Art District: Prehistory detail

 According to that article: "No one knows for sure who decorated Little Petroglyph Canyon with images out of a dreamscape, some thought to be more than 10,000 years old.
 Or why the basalt walls of a narrow wash in the bone-dry Coso Mountains at the northern edge of the Mojave Desert became a magic canvas for flocks of bighorn sheep, hunters with bows and arrows poised and more.
-But the area is probably the richest Amerindian Petroglyph / rock-art site in the Western Hemisphere.
-To see the canyon, people must contact either the Navy Base, or join a scheduled tour offered by Maturango Museum in Ridgecrest, California or attend a Rock Art 101 program.
+But the area is probably the richest Amerindian Petroglyph / rock-art site in the Western hemisphere.
+To see the canyon, one must contact either the Navy Base, or join a scheduled tour offered by Maturango Museum in Ridgecrest, California or attend a Rock Art 101 program.
 A 40-mile drive on paved road except for the last 6 miles to access the trailhead, followed by a hike and a scramble along the canyon.
 Visits are scheduled only in the spring and fall."

 There is considerable archaeological evidence substantiating trade between the Coso People, possibly of the Northern Utoaztecan affiliation Paiute tribe, and other Indigenous peoples of the Americas and Native American tribes.
 For example, distant trade with the Chumash People is confirmed by archaeological recovery from coastal California sites in San Luis Obispo County and in prehistoric sites on the Channel Islands.

-Geographic Context

-Colored image of the Great Basin, where the Coso Range is located.

-Starting from the Coso Range, the arid Great Basin spans for 800 kilometers to the north and northeast, and 400 kilometers to the east.
-This continuous, closed basin contains around 165,000 square miles, with high, slim, north-south-trending mountain ranges scattered by big, vast valleys.
-Unlike most of the Great Basin, biodiversity is surprisingly high in the Coso Range due to its position between the Sierra Nevada, Great Basin, and Mojave Desert floristic provinces.
-At the top of the Coso Range and the nearby Sierra Nevada, dense pinyon pine forests are abundant, and these forests are likely the richest, southern-most pinyon forests in the greater Great Basin.
-Large sources of high-quality obsidian at the south end of the Coso Range make up the southern-most in the lengthy series of such sources spread out along the western edge of the Great Basin.